Jashmi/autoencoders/README.md

 # autoencoders
-This was my class project on Implementing Autoencoders in neural networks using a python based library called Theano.
+This was my project on Implementing Autoencoders in neural networks using a python based library called Theano.